-During a Portfolio Basics & Review Session, I can guide you through the whole procedure.
+During a 1-on-1 Portfolio Basics & Review Session, I can guide you through the whole procedure.
 I will give you a broader perspective from multiple angles and a step-by-step process regardless you will create your first portfolio or try to re-invent the current one.

 Get to know more about what will you learn about and read what